Indre-V/speedy-py/README.md

 * Database to save test results for multiple users
 * Share results on Social Media
 * Allow users to choose the content theme for the test i.e. legal, fiction, medical etc.
-* Allow users to select time and paragraph lenght for the test.
+* Allow users to select time and paragraph length for the test.

 [Back to top](#contents)